 My interest in Linux started from looking after a Debian web server and dabbling with distros at college.
 After taking a position as a Linux administrator previously, my skills and knowledge have increased drastically.
 I managed to link two of my interests Linux and gaming and eventually came up with LinuxGSM

-My passion for gaming inspired me to create the website gamestand.net to promote free to play PC games and I also look after a few teamspeak servers for the gaming community I am part of spectrumgamers.com.
-I have previously partly organised battlefiled3tournament.com and bc2tournament.com by creating and maintaining the website, teamspeak and assisting on tournament days.
+My passion for gaming inspired me to create my first major website gamestand.net project that hosts free games.
+Initially starting as a site developed on DragonflyCMS I recently re-created the site with a more modern platform WordPress.
+I have previously helped organise and develop for battlefiled3tournament.com and bc2tournament.com by creating and maintaining the website, teamspeak and assisting on tournament days.

-I have written several useful BASH scripts for work including service monitoring and disk auditing tools.
-Several game server scripts are posted on this site that are available to use.
+I have previously written several useful BASH scripts for jobs including service monitoring and disk auditing tools.
+LinuxGSM being the most popular and ongoing script that supports over 70 game servers.

-Note: If you have an issue with any LGSM scripts please do NOT email me directly.
+Note: If you have an issue with any LinuxGSM scripts please do NOT email me directly.
 Please raise an issue on GitHub.